Bitcoin and Ethereum are even more than before.

 - The Difference Between Bitcoin and Ethereum: Ethereum

-One major similarity between Bitcoin and Ethereum is that both have tokens, “bitcoin” and “ether,” respectively, that can be used as digital currency in some jurisdictions.
-In other words, you can pay for things with bitcoin or ether.
+One major similarity between them is that both have tokens, “bitcoin” and “ether,” respectively, that can be used as digital currency and forms of payment in selected regions.

-Unlike the U.S. dollar and other central bank-based currencies, however, the Bitcoin and Ethereum networks, and bitcoin and ether tokens, aren’t centrally controlled by governments or banks.
+Unlike the U.S. dollar and other central bank-based currencies, however, the Bitcoin and Ethereum networks, and their respective tokens, aren’t centrally controlled by governments or banks.

 Additionally, Bitcoin and Ethereum both rely on blockchain technology that records every blockchain transaction, whether that be to create, distribute, trade, or store the currencies.